linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 3. Now paste the Access Token into the wizard and click Submit.

 All the required Buckets and Access Key will now be created in your account and the platform will be configured to use Object Storage to store persistent data and backups.
 The provided Personal Access Token will not be stored.
 The created buckets will have the `<cluster-id>` prefix`

+## Onboard Teams and Users
+You can now start enabling Applications, onboarding [Teams](../../for-ops/console/teams) and create [Users](../../for-ops/console/user-management).

+We recommend to go through the [Hands-on Labs](../labs/overview) to learn how to take advantage of the Application Platform for LKE.

 ## Known issues